 - Planning vacations.

 Can I run smartphone apps on my computer?

 Many apps are specifically designed for the smartphone and require a smartphone to operate.
-For example, Google Maps requires GPS that is not something a typical computer is capable of doing.
+For example, Google Maps requires GPS (Global Positioning System) that is not something a typical computer has.
 However, other more basic apps and games can run on a computer using a program like BlueStacks.